EmilioPiscioneri/My-website/things-to-note.md

 - For game objects, when they are added the "added" events will fire first before the child is positioned correctly under the object

 - The gravity calculations are done for absolute objects (or parent is scene or parent has physics not enabled ) so children don't have physics applied to them.
 Just keep note of that

+- For game objects the .position property represents the bottom-left position of object in cartesian game unit coordinates.
+However, the ._position value represents the position of rendered object.
+It also contains the relative axes